Spomky-Labs/jose/README.md

 Some tests on `PHP 7` and `HHVM` were skipped because [PHP Crypto](https://github.com/bukka/php-crypto) is not yet supported.
 At the moment, you will not be able to use GCM algorithms on these platforms.

-We also track bugs using [Scrutinizer](https://scrutinizer-ci.com) and [Sensio Insight](https://insight.sensiolabs.com).
+We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/JOSE) and [Sensio Insight](https://insight.sensiolabs.com/projects/9123fbfc-7ae1-4d63-9fda-170b8ad794ee).

-Coding Standards are verified by [StyleCI](https://styleci.io).
+Coding Standards are verified by [StyleCI](https://styleci.io/repos/22874677).

-Code coverage is analyzed by Scrutinizer (will be changed in favour of Coveralls.io soon).
+Code coverage is analyzed by [Coveralls.io](https://coveralls.io/github/Spomky-Labs/jose).

 # Installation